µTune (microTune, muTune, uTune) – microtonal modular multitool

 Pitch detection works with any common waveform: square, saw, triangle, sine, etc. But not with waveforms which have multiple riding zero crossings per period.
 If you have a FM waveform, I recommend turning down the modulator, calibrating and turning it up again.

 What is the precision of the tuner?

-Precision is about 0.1Hz but it depends on how stable your VCO is.
-The tuner uses filtering to get a stable reading, but we if your VCO has a very unstable pitch, the reading will fluctuate.
+Precision is much better than 0.1Hz but precision of the reading also depends on how stable your VCO is.
+The tuner uses filtering to get a stable reading, but if your VCO has a very unstable pitch, the reading will fluctuate.

 A complete user manual for Tubbutec µTune can be found as pdf here: